The Ultimate Guide to Hiring an International Contractor

 - Access to talent and skills that may not be widely available in your company’s home country

-- Depending on the contractor’s location, you may be able to get equivalent skills at a lower cost
+- You may be able to get equivalent skills at a lower cost.
+This depends on the contractor’s location.

 - Contractors in sales positions will already have a personal and professional network in their country/region